pauldambra/pauldambra.github.io/_posts/2010-10-20-refactor-fun.md

 }
 ```

 A little shift around of the enum was necessary to put None as the first option.
 That way when the SingleOrDefault method doesn't find any of the candidate strings in the mail item the default action to take is to do nothing and a person can look at it.
 If you wanted to always delete unidentified messages you could just shift Delete to be first in the enum and your program's behaviour would change.
-Bonzer!
+Bonza!